Framing Facts

 Glass

-1. Regular Clear: basic glass; no protective qualities; no glare protection.
+1. Regular Clear: basic glass; no protective qualities; no glare

 2. Regular Non-Glare: basic glass but with anti-reflection properties.